Implicit structure in 2-representations of quantum groups

 We fix $n \le 0$.
 The induction hypothesis (\ref{eq:ind_hyp}) is now for $m < n$.
 Lemma \ref{lem:1} is now for $m \le n$ and one proves it by moving the $\E$ by adjunction from the left side to the right side.
 Likewise, Corollary \ref{cor:0} is for $m \le n+2$.

 Now, the left map in (\ref{eq:A}) is defined by adjunction.
-The maps in (\ref{eq:B}) are defined using the decomposition of $\F \E \1_n$ (before this defined both maps in (\ref{eq:A})).
-Finally, the right map in (\ref{eq:A}) is defined by the composition
+The maps in (\ref{eq:B}) are defined using the decomposition of $\F \E \1_n$.
+Finally, the right map in (\ref{eq:A}) is defined by the decomposition of $\E \F \1_{n+2}$ if $n=0,-1$ and, if $n \le -2$, by the composition